 It is important that these new facts are [be] taken into consideration.

 The government has rejected calls that it amends [amend] the law.

 The coach insisted that the new player plays [play] in the team's opening match.

 The boss demanded that we are [be] back in the office by one o'clock.

 The P.M requested that the minister uses [use] plain English.

 The subjunctive is quite tricky, partly because it is so little used and therefore very little taught in English.
-As it is often not used in situations where it is necessary, sentences, which require the subjunctive, can sound perfectly correct without it.
+As it is often not used in situations where it is necessary, sentences that require the subjunctive can sound perfectly correct without it.

 Test your understanding of the subjunctive with this exercise.